Top

 Band of BunakenHarvesting CoconutDelicious Coconut

 The young men and women frequently meet for playing instruments and singing together in their leisure time.
 Most of them can quite skilfully play on their instrument, which they have not seldom made themselves.
-A "blessing", that there is current on Bunaken only between 6 p.m and 6 a.m?
+In the last years, however, one more and more can (must!) hear loud music coming from emplifying equipments.

 Who has made friends with the natives may quench his thirst with fresh coconut juice from time to time.
 The men skilfully climb upward on the palms.
 Then it would be wise for you to keep distance!
 Because the green harvest will crash to the ground straight away.
 With a well-directed stroke with the machete the upper quarter gets separated from the nut and an opening stung for drinking.
 While you are slurping the exquisite liquid your Indonesian friend manufactures a kind of spoon from the nutshell.
 With this you can detach the jelly-like flesh from the open nut.